acrobat/blog-articles/drafts/git-tips-and-tricks-for-everyday-use-part2.md

 ## Bisect run

 Git bisect is a great tool to trace bugs to the commit that introduced them.
 But this can be a long process when it's an complex issue or it was committed a long time ago.
 In order to make this process easier and faster, you can use `git bisect run`.

-This sub-command of the bisect tool allow to pass an automated check if a commit is good or bad.
+This sub-command of the bisect tool allows to pass an automated check if a commit is good or bad.
 You can for example pass a phpunit test that will validate all commits that bisect will check.
 If the test(s) fail it's a bad commit otherwise it's a good commit.

 ```bash
 git bisect start